naimul95/MODULE-14-Function/readme.md

     return 0;
 }
 ```
-- we can return any time but we cant5 return value if we use void
+- we can return any time but we can't return value if we use void

 ```c
 #include <stdio.h>